 A student’s eligibility for financial aid is based upon enrollment.
 The Higher Education Amendment of 1998 governs the Return to Title IV Funds Policy for a student who completely withdraws from a period of enrollment, i.e., semester, at the homeschool.
 A student who receives federal financial aid and then withdraws to less than one financial aid eligible unit at their financial aid processing school is considered withdrawn for R2T4 purposes and may have to repay some or all of the federal funds received.

-During the first 60% of the semester enrollment, a student “earns” aid in direct proportion to the length of time of his/her enrollment.
-The percentage of time the student remained enrolled is the percentage of aid for that period for which the student earned his/her aid.
-A student who remains enrolled beyond the 60% point of the semester has earned all of his/her aid disbursed for the period.
-If a student owes a repayment, the student will be notified by email.
-The repayment may include institutional charges.
+R2T4 rules indicate that during the initial 60% of the semester, a student “earns” aid in direct proportion to his/her enrollment.
+The percentage of time the student remains enrolled is the percentage of aid for that period of enrollment.
+A student who remains enrolled beyond the 60% point of the semester has earned all aid disbursed for the period.
+“Unearned” aid is the amount of federal financial aid disbursed that exceeds the amount the student has earned.
+Unearned aid other than Federal Work-Study may be subject to repayment.

+If R2T4 calculations determine that a student owes a repayment, the student will be notified by email.
 The student has 45 calendar days from the date of the notification to repay.
 A hold will be placed on the student’s academic and financial aid records.
 The hold will prevent the student from receiving college services and will jeopardize future financial aid eligibility.
-Unpaid overpayments can be reported to the U.S. Department of Education for collection.
+Unpaid overpayments will be reported to the U.S. Department of Education for collection.